 P U P P Y D A Y S & T R A I N I N G T I P S :

 Puppies are a lot of work.
 We do our best to prepare them for their new home with training and socialization, but at the end of the day they are still puppies, and how they end up will ultimately depend on YOU.
 Our parent dogs could be the most well behaved and easily trained dogs you've ever met, but they had to go through training to get there.
 On Puppy Pick-UP day, you may have chosen a calm puppy that is sitting on command already, but you bring him home to find out that his excitement took a little while to show through and he is no longer shy or calm, or that he forgets to sit in the presence of new people.
 Good temperament is important, and most people think that temperament at 8 weeks is the true temperament of a dog.
-In our experience, this is far from true.
-There is a study here that talks about temperament being an unreliable prediction at 8 weeks old in comparison to a full grown dog.
+In our experience, this is not always true.
+We do have professional trainers perform temperament evaluations on our puppies, but it's just used as an extra tool to help our puppy owners pick out the right puppy for their family.
+There is a study here that talks about temperament being an unreliable prediction at 8 weeks old in comparison to a full grown dog, so take temperament evaluations with a grain of salt.
 Some dogs are naturally calm, and some dogs need to be shaped and trained to be calm (yes, being calm can ABSOLUTELY be taught as a behavior).
 Both are completely OK.
 Puppies are unpredictable, so if you are afraid of the normal puppy development stages and don't think you can get through them, we recommend looking for an older dog instead.

 Here are some things to expect from your new puppy: